 Assistance with medication administration is one of the main reasons for individuals to move into Assisted Living and Basic Care (ALF/BC) facilities.
 A sound medication administration program involving properly trained staff, adequate oversight, and policies and procedures is an asset to your facility.
 Medication adherence is shown to improve patient outcomes and proper assistance with medication administration has been shown to improve adherence.
-Improper medication administration errors, adverse drug events, and increased liability risk.
+Improper medication administration can lead to medication errors, adverse drug events, and increased liability risk.